top of page

 Gaslighting is a major way to manipulate and maintain power and control in a relationship.
 Sarah’s husband would make plans for them to go out to dinner or even plan a vacation, then act as if he never made those plans with her.
 She would be ready to go out to eat, or even make plans at work to take time off, and he would act as if he never made those plans.
 He would actually say to her, “I never said that” or “You’re imagining that.
 I didn’t say I wanted to go to Maine the second week of July.
 Why would I do that?”
 Sarah would then be thrown off kilter and doubt her own perceptions.

 The term gaslighting is taken from the 1944 movie “Gaslight,” wherein a criminal marries a woman for her extensive jewelry collection.
-With the goal of eventual theft of the jewels, he covertly manipulates the lighting and their belongings, causing her to severely doubt her perceptions.
+With the goal of eventual theft of the jewels, he covertly manipulates the lighting and their belongings, and causing her to think she's losing her sanity.

 “You don’t know what you are talking about.”

 Sarah’s husband would subtly put Sarah down when she brought up almost any issue.
 He opposed her about everything.
 Discussions about diet, fat, vitamins were frustrating and she always felt put down and shut down.
 His way or the highway.
 Political discussions were particularly difficult.
 But Sarah was at a point in her life where she felt she needed to become a more informed voter.
-Starting with local elections, she researched the past two years of voting records and multiple stances of the candidates in her county and state.
-She was proud of her self for taking the time to read in-depth articles and actual voting histories, available online, of the people running for local public office.
-One evening, she brought up her preferences.
-Her husband slammed her opinion quickly, saying “You don’t know what you are talking about.
+When she finally asserted herself with well-researched views, her husband shut the conversation down rather than engage.

 Gaining personal power